 Playing cards: Jack, Queen, King

-Each numbered card in the Minor Arcana represents a different stage of growth in the development of the suit—beginning with the ace, or the purist expression of the suit, and cumulating in ten, the highest manifestation of it.
-Court cards often reveals different views of the same person's psyche at different times of life: young, old, innocent, wise.
-On a mundane level, court cards can sometimes represent people or situations.
+Each numbered card in the Minor Arcana of the Tarot represents a different stage of growth in the development of the suit.
+It begins with the ace, which is the purist expression of the suit, and cumulates in ten, the highest manifestation of it.

-At this stage, you might be wondering about each of the four Minor Arcana suits.
-Read on to learn more about the first one, the Suit of Cups!
+At this stage, you're probably wanting to know more about each of the Minor Arcana suits.
+Read on to learn about the Suit of Cups!